Derek Steward

 Derek Guy Steward (9 October 1928 – 12 October 2017) was a New Zealand sprinter and hurdler who won a bronze medal representing his country at the 1950 British Empire Games.

 Early life and family

-Born on Onehunga on 9 October 1928, Steward was the son of Albert de Bolton Peel Steward and Doris Steward (née Pilcher) of Paeroa.
+Born at Onehunga on 9 October 1928, Steward was the son of Albert de Bolton Peel Steward and Doris Steward (née Pilcher) of Paeroa.
 He was educated at King's College in Auckland.

 Athletics

 In 1946, Steward won the under-19 men's 120 yards hurdles title at the New Zealand national athletics championships.
 He went on to win the senior national 440 yards hurdles title in 1949 and 1955.